theapi/denbit/docs/examples/Denbit.md

 # Denbit

-This example shows you how to monitor the state of the left switch by establishing serial communication between your Denbit and your computer over USB.
+This example shows you how to use the Denbit library to initialise the Denbit.

 ### Load the Denbit sketch